pegasystems/react-sdk/README.md

 # React SDK - Release Announcement

-This is the latest version of the React SDK and it provides many new feature that are documented here:
+This is the latest version of the React SDK and it provides many new features that are documented here:

 [What's new in the SDK?](https://docs.pega.com/bundle/constellation-sdk/page/constellation-sdks/sdks/whats-new-sdk.html) and also outlined below: